Paul the Apostle and women: Female disciples

 The Gospels record that women were among Jesus' earliest followers.
 Jewish women disciples, including Mary Magdalene, Joanna, and Susanna, had accompanied Jesus during his ministry and supported him out of their private means.
 Although the details of these gospel stories may be questioned, in general they reflect the prominent historical roles women played as disciples in Jesus' ministry.
 There were women disciples at the foot of the cross.
 Women were reported to be the first witnesses to the resurrection, chief among them was Mary Magdalene.
 She was not only "witness", but also called a "messenger" of the risen Christ.

 From the beginning of the Early Christian church, women were important members of the movement.
 As time went on, groups of Christians organized within the homes of believers.
 Those who could offer their home for meetings were considered important within the movement and assumed leadership roles.
-Such a woman was Lydia of Philippi, a wealthy dealer in purple cloth.
+Such a woman was Lydia of Thyatira, a wealthy dealer in purple cloth.
 After hearing Paul preach, she and her household were baptized.

 The earliest Christian movement, most notably Paul’s movement, was very attractive for wealthy women and widows.
 They often opened their houses for worship by particular religious movements.
-According to Elizabeth Schüssler Fiorenza, in the 1st century a woman's place was in the home and the otherwise private areas of life.
+According to Elisabeth Schüssler Fiorenza, in the 1st century a woman's place was in the home and the otherwise private areas of life.
 Turning the private domestic setting into the public religious setting opened up opportunities for religious leadership.
-Pauline Christianity did not honour its rich patron; instead, it worked within a "motif of reciprocity" by offering leadership roles, dignity and status in return for patronage.
+Pauline Christianity did not honor its rich patron; instead, it worked within a "motif of reciprocity" by offering leadership roles, dignity and status in return for patronage.
 Through building up their own house church, women could experience relative authority, social status and political power and renewed dignity within Paul's movement.
-This concept is reflected in Paul's relationship with Phoebe, Chloe and Rufus's mother.
+This concept is reflected in Paul's relationship with Phoebe, Chloe, and Rufus's mother.

 Epistolary evidence

 By the time Paul began his missionary movement, women were important agents within the different cities.
 Letters generally accepted as Paul’s are Romans, 1 and 2 Corinthians, Galatians, Philippians, 1 Thessalonians and Philemon.
 His casual greetings to acquaintances offer solid information about many Jewish and Gentile women who were prominent in the movement.
-His letters provide vivid clues about the kind of activities in which women engaged more generally.
+His letters provide vivid clues about the kinds of activities in which women engaged more generally.

 In the Letter to the Romans, Paul sends greetings to a number of people and specifically mentions: